Employee Onboarding – 22 Simple Ways To Get It Right!

 7. Begin completing tasks.

-Also, ensure that you or your mentor supervises the project from beginning to end to ensure that the output meets your company’s requirements.
-Working on a project may reinforce learning more rapidly than merely reading a training booklet on various processes or procedures.
+Also, ensure that you or your mentor supervises the project from beginning to end to ensure the output meets your company’s requirements.
+Working on a project may reinforce learning more rapidly than reading a training booklet on various processes or procedures.

-8. Regularly check-in and communicate
+8. Regularly check in and communicate

 Even if you aren’t their designated mentor, you should keep a line of contact open with the new employee.
-Check in on the new hire regularly to see how they are doing and what they have done.
+Check-in on the new hire regularly to see how they are doing and what they have done.
 Allow them to ask any questions or share any worries about their employment.

 9. Pay Attention to Recommendations